National Legislative Service

 To ensure veterans and their survivors have timely access to earned benefits, Congress and VA must:

-• Review and assess military toxic exposures and ensure health care and benefits are provided to all toxic-exposed veterans.
+• Study all toxic and environmental exposures, and implement programs to ensure health care and benefits are provided to all exposed service members and veterans.

 • Improve the accuracy of disability compensation claims related to military sexual trauma.